 Departure planning is the process of choosing the best time to leave for a passage.
 There may be many criteria used when planning your departures.
 You may want the shortest passage, or the most comfortable.
 Sailors who want to avoid using their engines may prefer a departure which minimizes the motoring time.
-If you are at sea, hove-to in a gale, you can use the departure planning feature to plan when to start sailing again.
+If you are at sea, hove to in a gale, you can use the departure planning feature to help plan when to start sailing again.

 LuckGrib’s weather routing system has many tools available to help you evaluate and understand the solutions it generates.
 In order to evaluate different departure times, you tell the system how many departures you want to generate, and the time interval between them.
 (See the section in the user manual for additional detail.)

 In this example, the sailboat is leaving Neah Bay and sailing to San Francisco:

 Four departures were generated (D1, D2, D3, D4) each 24 hours apart.
 The vessel is allowed to motor, and the system was asked to generate variations for each departure, one which was allowed to motor and one which only sails.